xmos/vocalfusion_3510_avs_setup/README.md

 # xCORE VocalFusion XVF3510 kit for Amazon AVS on a Raspberry Pi

-The XMOS **xCORE VocalFusion XVF3510 kit for Amazon AVS** provides far-field voice capture using the XMOS XVF3500 voice processor.
+The XMOS **xCORE VocalFusion XVF3510 kit for Amazon AVS** provides far-field voice capture using the XMOS XVF3510 voice processor.
+It also supports the XMOS **xCORE VocalFusion Stereo 4-Mic Kit for AVS** using the XMOS XVF3500 voice processor.

 Combined with a Raspberry Pi running the Amazon Alexa Voice Service (AVS) Software Development Kit (SDK), this kit allows you to quickly prototype and evaluate talking with Alexa.